 Hi.
 My name is Joan Renner and I’m the person behind the scenes at Deranged L.A.
 Crimes.
 I am a writer, lecturer, and a social historian with an expertise in historic Los Angeles crime.

-I’ve had the opportunity to meet many of you– the readers of Deranged L.A.
-Crimes–and I’ve corresponded with many more.
-I am consistently impressed by the depth and breadth of your knowledge about crime, human nature and a variety of other related topics.
+It has been my pleasure to meet many of you, and I’ve corresponded with many more.
+I am impressed by the depth and breadth of your knowledge about crime, human nature, and a variety of other related topics.
 I am in stellar company.

 Thank you all for your readership.
-I truly appreciate it.
+I genuinely appreciate it.